wmmsba-Team17/MachineLearningFraudDetection/README.md

 ### *Missing Values*

 After looking at the combined data, we can get started on dealing with its missing variables.
 As a first step to this, we can use the `is.na()` function in combination with the `colSums()` function to calculate just how many columns in our data have missing values.
 We can then use print statements to show us a clean look at the scale of the missing values problem.
-Using the code below, we now know 409 out of 434 train columns and 380 out of 435 test columns are missing values.

 ```
 > missing_train <- colSums(is.na(train))[colSums(is.na(train)) > 0] %>% sort(decreasing=T)